jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

     (i) those safety improvement plans and notices; and (ii) any other safety improvements:
   (h) the nature and extent of any recent accidents or incidents that the licence holder has reported to the Director under section 13(3):
+  (ha) the result of any investigation into an accident or incident under Part 2A:
   (i) any other recent reports or information that the Director has received on—
     (i) the overall safety of the rail participant's rail activities; or (ii) the safety of particular aspects of the rail participant's rail activities: